charlesanthony1996/cloud-computing-project/Sustainability/README.md

 ## 7. Conclusion

 Sustainability in the FoG Prediction Platform is implemented as a **measurable, adaptive, and enforceable system property**.

-Through container-based deployment, explicit carbon measurement, offline model training, adaptive inference, and carbon-aware control logic, the system demonstrates how AI-driven architectures can balance performance, cost, and environmental impact.
+Through container-based deployment, explicit carbon measurement, offline model training, adaptive inference, explicit service activation, and polling-based carbon-aware control logic, the system demonstrates how AI-driven architectures can balance performance, cost, and environmental impact.

+The platform treats sustainability as a **first-class architectural concern** alongside traditional quality attributes such as reliability, performance, and security.
+This approach provides a template for designing future AI systems that are both effective and environmentally responsible.